June 11, 2025 Online. FREE Registration.

 About the presenter

 Jay SmallJay Small is a principal optical design engineer for Edmund Optics working out of the Tucson, Az., design center.
 He has extensive experience in the optical design of laser beam delivery systems with notable work in scan-based systems.
 At Edmund Optics, Small’s work includes design simulation and analysis of optical assemblies with an emphasis on laser applications.
-He holds a degree in Photonics Applied Science from Oklahoma State University.
+He holds a degree in photonics applied science from Oklahoma State University.

 <>